ashconnell/physx-js/README.md

 - Offer a reproducible docker environment to easily build and compile PhysX to WebAssembly via [Emscripten](https://emscripten.org)
 - House the files used to publish this as a package on npm ([physx-js](https://www.npmjs.com/package/physx-js))

+# Example

+There is an example of how to use this with Webpack in the /example folder.

+Alternatively you can [preview the live version](https://physx-js-example.deminetix.now.sh) hosted on now.sh

 # Usage via NPM

 ```